darius/cant/overview.md

 former.

-When parsing an implicit call (that is, where the first element of a compound expression is not the name of a special form or macro), if there's a dotted symbol as the second element, it's parsed as a call with a term as the message, as in the first two lines above; else the message is a list, as in the third line.
+When parsing an implicit call (that is, where the first element of a compound expression is not the name of a special form or macro), it's sugar for an explicit call with a term as the message expression.
+If there's a dotted symbol as the second element, that symbol will be the term's tag, as in the first two lines above; else the tag is `~`, the convention for a tuple, as in the third line.

+(TODO explain `(f @args)` too)

 The `make` special form creates and returns a new object: